Barry Burman: Artistic themes

-"If one had erroneously formed an impression of sadism or brutality, an encounter with the artist changed one's mind.
-His nature was as far as one could get from that of the monsters he portrayed.
-He was the most gentle, the most non-judgemental, the most modest man, affectionate to his friends, caring of them, supportive, and he was also among the most committed of artists."

 Sexuality and feminism

 His early paintings are described by the critic Peter Webb as: "meticulous and controversial images which addressed his ideas on women's sexuality; provocative schoolgirls on black leather sofas; malevolent nudes clutching Victorian dolls; and threatening femme fatales grasping severed male heads".
 According to Webb, this led on one occasion to a physical attack from feminist critics on a BBC2 television program.

 Murder

-In the 1980s, he created a number of images inspired by both real-life and fictional serial-killers, including Jack the Ripper, Ed Gein and Hannibal Lecter.
+In the 1980s, he created a number of images inspired by both real-life and fictional serial killers, including Jack the Ripper, Ed Gein, and Hannibal Lecter.
 According to Malcolm Yorke, he visited the scenes of the Whitechapel murders which "still exuded a scent of evil, or 'agony traces' as he called them".

 In 1991, Burman won the Hunting Group / The Observer award with his painting 'Manac Es', inspired by the Whitechapel murders as fictionalised in Iain Sinclair's first novel 'White Chappell, Scarlet Tracings'.